alon-mini/CareerForge/README.md

 ### 🎨 Visual & Functional Power
 *   **Modular Generation**: Choose exactly what you need.
 Only want a CV?
 Uncheck the rest.
 Need the full suite?
 Generate Cover Letter, Strategy, Interview Prep, and Outreach emails.
+*   **Company Recon Dossier**: Generates a dedicated intel cheat sheet with company values, recent initiatives, and insider talking points to help you ace the interview.
 *   **Resume Skins**: Instantly transform the look of your resume with professional themes (Modern Blue, Executive Serif, Tech Minimalist) without regenerating content.
 *   **WYSIWYG "Direct Edit"**: Toggle "Edit Mode" to click and type directly on the resume preview.
 No code required.
 *   **Native PDF Export**: Generate clean, print-ready PDFs for your Resume and Cover Letter.

 ### 🗂️ Application Tracker & History
 *   **Interactive Pipeline**: Manage your applications from "Applied" to "Offer".
 Visual timeline allows you to mark stages as current or add custom steps (e.g., "Home Assignment").
 *   **After-the-Fact Generation**: Did you only generate a Resume initially?
-Go to your History, open the application, and click "Generate Cover Letter" to create missing assets using the original context.
+Go to your History, open the application, and click "Generate Cover Letter" (or Intel, or Strategy) to create missing assets using the original context.
 *   **Persistent Data**: Your profile, API key, and application history are stored securely in your operating system's standard application data folder (`%APPDATA%`), ensuring they survive updates.

 ---